Last review date 07/05/25

 Review the 'End of Year' reports in 'Reporting > QOF Indicators > End of Year' to identify the patients that will be outstanding at the end of the QOF year.
 The 'Missing Patients' column for each domain are the ones you need to focus on as these are the patients who fall into the denominator but have not yet been reviewed or perhaps have some coding issues.
 To access 'Missing Patients' right click on the indicator row and select "Show Missing Patients"

-NB: It is important that you don’t use the “How am I Driving?” view as this give you data assuming the QOF year-end is today.
+NB: It is important that you don’t use the “How am I Driving?” view as this provides assuming the QOF year-end is today.

 There is an Asthma Review questionnaire which you can make available for your patients signed up to SystmOnline.
 A 'Questionnaire - Asthma Review' word document is also available that can be posted or emailed to patients who either don't respond to invites or are well controlled.